mamedev/mame/docs/source/usingmame/defaultkeys.rst

     Toggles the configuration menu.
     Switches to the next UI panel.
 **~** (tilde key)
-    Toggles the On Screen Display.
+    Toggles the On-Screen Display.

-    If you are running with -debug, this key sends a 'break' in emulation.
+    If you are running with -debug, this key sends a ‘break’ in emulation.

     When the on-screen display is visible, you can use the following keys to control it: